AMITYADAV4005/AMITYADAV4005/README.md

 <hr>

 ### 🎮 Feeling bored?
 Let's play a little game!
-Before you scroll down, try **move your cursor were the snake moving in the game** below! 🐍
+Before you scroll down, 🎯 **try to move your cursor were the snake is moving in the game below!** 🐍
 See how far you can keep it up!

 <!-- Snake Game Repo View -->